KostiantynKaniuka/Onboarding/README.md

-Tech Stack: UIKit, StoreKit 2, Combine, SPM
+Tech Stack: UIKit, Snapkit, StoreKit 2, Combine, SPM

 The entry point to the app is the SceneDelegate, as mentioned before, avoiding the use of Storyboard.